 It Won't Die (1998) saw Brad Johnson replace Nichols.
 One Nation Underground (2000) saw them surprisingly struggle into the millennium, now with Tom Croxton taking over drums to also release The Mutants Rise Again EP (2002) and Old School Ghouls that same year with their image intact, even if it had taken a more grandiose presentation since their early days.

-Habeas Corpus were the last for 'Root of All Evil' Records and marked the return of original bassist Court Hawley.
-The band then signed with 'MVD Audio' for the first live recording, Alive Beyond the Grave and their first concept CD, Cryptozoology (Creatures Of God?); the second featuring the return of original guitarist Michael James Torok.
-Two DVDs 20 Years Undead and House Band At The Funeral Parlor, as well as two split 7" singles for 666 Dreary Lane featuring fellow Minnesota band Ripsnorter and Jersey Devil respectively followed, the second featuring two tracks by Iowa Grind/Crust band Black Market Fetus.
+Habeas Corpus (2005) was the last for 'Root of All Evil Records' and marked the return of original bassist Court Hawley.
+The band then signed with 'MVD Audio' for their first live recording, Alive Beyond the Grave and their first concept CD, Cryptozoology (Creatures Of God?); the second featuring the return of original guitarist Michael James Torok.
+Two DVDs 20 Years Undead and House Band At The Funeral Parlor, as well as two split 7" singles for 666 Dreary Lane featuring fellow Minnesota band Ripsnorter and Jersey Devil respectively followed, the second featuring two tracks by Iowa grindcore band Black Market Fetus.

 Footnote: Do not confuse this Impaler with a British death metal band by the same name.